 Above – (L to R): Kylie Higaki, Chanelle Mattheus and Angelina Ramirez.

-PISCES is excited to welcome its latest team of bright minds to the agency for a unique summer experience in applied research and field work.
-This year the staff will mentor three students: AKAMAI intern Kylie Higaki from Oregon State University (OSU), and volunteers Chanelle Mattheus and Angelina Ramirez—both Hawaii Island students.
-Under the mentorship of PISCES Geology Tech Kyla Defore, the trio will be investigating techniques to sinter volcanic basalt for ISRU applications on Earth and on other planets likes Mars.
+PISCES is excited to welcome a new team of bright minds for a summer of applied research and field work.
+This year’s cohorts includes three students: AKAMAI intern Kylie Higaki from Oregon State University (OSU), and two volunteers Chanelle Mattheus and Angelina Ramirez—both Hawaiʻi island students.
+Under mentorship from Geology Tech Kyla Edison, the trio will investigate techniques to sinter volcanic basalt for ISRU applications on Earth and on other planets likes Mars.

-Originally from Pearl City on the Island of Oahu, Kylie currently studies Environmental Engineering at OSU.
-Her interest was piqued by the Material Science work at PISCES because it involved a unique and environmentally friendly project that could provide non-toxic, sustainable products.
-She also wanted to learn more about Hawaii’s geology—a topic she briefly touched on during an introductory geology class.
-Kylie said she’s excited about her 7-week internship and the experience she will take home.
+Originally from Pearl City on the island of Oʻahu, Kylie studies Environmental Engineering at OSU.
+Her interest in the Material Science work at PISCES was piqued because it involved a unique and environmentally friendly project that could provide non-toxic, sustainable products.
+She also wanted to learn more about Hawaiʻi’s geology—a topic she briefly touched on during an introductory geology class.
+Kylie said she’s excited about her seven-week internship and the experience she will take home.
 “I’m really looking forward to it,” she said.
 “I think it’s going to be fun.”

 Chanelle is a 2017 STARS Program alumnus who graduated from Kea’au High School.
-Originally from South Africa, she took an interest in geology during the STARS program tour at the USGS Hawaiian Volcanoes Observatory led by lead scientist Christian Neal.
-“I could feel her passion for the subject, and it really got me excited.”
-In Fall 2018, she will attend the University of Hawaii at Hilo to study Geology.
-Chanelle said she wants to gain research experience this summer and hopes to learn everything she can about the planet she lives on.
+Originally from South Africa, she took an interest in geology during the STARS program tour at the USGS Hawaiian Volcanoes Observatory led by head scientist, Christian Neal.
+“I could feel her passion for the subject, and it really got me excited,” Chanelle said.
+In Fall 2018, she will attend the University of Hawaiʻi at Hilo to study Geology.
+Chanelle hopes to gain research experience this summer and learn as much as she can about the planet she lives on.

-Angelina is a former Hawaii Preparatory Academy student who will attend the 2018 Women’s STARS Program this summer.
+Angelina is a former Hawaiʻi Preparatory Academy student attending the 2018 Women’s STARS Program this summer.
 From a young age, she dreamt of becoming a scientist.
 “Ever since fifth grade, I wanted to be an astrobiologist,” she said.
 “I heard about the STARS program and knew it was something I wanted to do.”

-Angelina’s interest in the Materials Science work at PISCES overlaps with a previous science project she envisioned in school: 3D printing genetically modified mycelium that could live in the harsh environment of Mars; essentially, the first Martian mushrooms.
-Angelina said she looks forward to doing field work with the rest of the team during her volunteer position and learning about planetary geology.
+Angelina’s interest in the Materials Science work at PISCES overlaps with a previous science project she envisioned at school: 3D printing genetically modified mycelium that can live in the harsh environment of Mars—essentially, the first Martian mushrooms.
+Angelina said she looks forward to doing field work with the rest of the team and learning about planetary geology.

-Welcome to the PISCES ‘ohana Kylie, Chanelle and Angelina!
-We are excited to have you working with us this summer.
+Welcome Kylie, Chanelle and Angelina!
+We are excited to have you working with us this summer!